Evening primrose oil (EPO) is made from the seeds of the flowers of a plant native to North America. The plant has traditionally been used to treat:

 According to a 2014 study on rats, EPO is anti-inflammatory and helps reduce blood cholesterol.
 Most people with heart disease have inflammation in the body, although it hasn’t been proven that inflammation causes heart disease.

-How to use: Under a doctor’s supervision, take 10 to 30 ml EPO for 4 months for overall heart health.
+How to use: Under a doctor’s supervision, take 10 to 30 mL of EPO for four months for overall heart health.
 Use with caution if you take other medications that affect the heart.

-How to use: Take EPO capsules containing 360 to 480 mg GLA daily for up to 1 year.
+How to use: Take EPO capsules containing 360 to 480 mg GLA daily for up to one year.

 Bone pain is often caused by rheumatoid arthritis, a chronic inflammatory disorder.
 According to a 2011 systematic review, the GLA in EPO has the potential to reduce rheumatoid arthritis pain without causing unwanted side effects.